Toronto van attack suspect was student, ex-military recruit

 The 22-year-old Rodger had used the term "incel" — for involuntarily celibate — in online posts raging at women for rejecting him romantically.
 Like-minded people in internet forums sometimes use "Chad" and "Stacy" as dismissive slang for men and women with more robust sex lives.

-Facebook confirmed that Monday's post appeared on an account that belonged to the suspect.
-The social networking site took down the account after the attack, saying in a statement, "There is absolutely no place on our platform for people who commit such horrendous acts."
+Monday's Facebook post mentions that "Private (Recruit) Minassian" is speaking, and Facebook confirmed that the post was on an account that belonged to the suspect.
+The social networking site took down his account after the attack, saying in a statement Tuesday, "There is absolutely no place on our platform for people who commit such horrendous acts."

 Comments